Hoyt's Theatre

 Nearby Theaters

-The Hoyt’s Theatre was located at the corner of N. 7th Street and Garrison Avenue.
-Operating prior to 1941, in the 1940’s it was operated by Paramount Pictures Inc. through their subsidiary M.A.
+Located at the corner of N. Seventh Street and Garrison Avenue.
+The Majestic Theatre was opened on April 2, 1906 and was operated by Interstate Theatres.
+It was renamed Victory Theatre on May 12, 1919.
+It was renamed Hoyt’s Theatre on February 25, 1925, operated by Dr. Hoyt Fitzpatrick.
+In the 1940’s it was operated by Paramount Pictures Inc. through their subsidiary M.A.
 Lightman.
 The seating was given as 390, but by 1950, the seating capacity had been increased to 514.

 The original theatre building was demolished and a new building housing a Jewelry store is now where the theatre once stood.
-Information from the Arkansas Historial Society magazine.
+Information from the Arkansas Historical Society magazine.

 Hoyt’s Theater was NOT on the corner of Garrison Avenue and North 7th Street.
 It actually was in the middle of the block on the east side of 7th Street.
 A large neon sign for the theater with a flashing arrow pointing down 7th street was on a utility pole on the corner of Garrison Avenue.